World Jewish Congress: Precursor organizations (1917–1936)

-Foundation (1936)
+Founding (1936)

 After two more preparatory conferences in 1933 and 1934, the First Plenary Assembly, held in Geneva in August 1936, established the World Jewish Congress as a permanent and democratic organization.
 Elections for delegates to that assembly had to be according to democratic principles, namely secret, direct, and based on proportional representation.
 The 52 American delegates, for instance, were chosen at an Electoral Convention which met in Washington, DC, on 13/14 June 1936 and which was attended by 1,000 representatives from 99 communities in 32 US states.

-The World Jewish Congress's expressed goal was Jewish unity and the strengthening of Jewish political influence in order to assure the survival of the Jewish people, which involved the creation of a Jewish state.
+The World Jewish Congress's expressed goal was Jewish unity and the strengthening of Jewish political influence to assure the survival of the Jewish people and promote the establishment of a Jewish state.
 230 delegates representing 32 countries gathered for the first WJC assembly.
 Addressing a press conference in Geneva, Stephen S. Wise assailed German Jews for opposing the WJC.
 He said: "I must make clear that the congress is not a parliament nor an attempt at a parliament.
 It is nothing more than an assembly of representatives of those Jewries which choose to associate themselves in defense of Jewish rights.
 The congress will not be wholly representative until all Jews choose to be represented by it."

 Although the delegates elected the US federal judge and erstwhile president of the American Jewish Congress Julian Mack as honorary president of the WJC, Wise was appointed as chairman of the WJC Executive and thus de facto leader of the congress.
-Nahum Goldmann was named as chair of the Administrative Committee.
-The new WJC Executive immediately drew up a declaration asking the British government not to halt immigration into Palestine and presented it to British diplomats in Bern, Switzerland.
+Nahum Goldmann was named chair of the Administrative Committee.
+The WJC Executive immediately drew up a declaration urging the British government not to halt immigration to Palestine which was presented to British diplomats in Bern, Switzerland.

-The WJC chose Paris as its headquarters and also opened a liaison office to the League of Nations in Geneva, first headed by the Swiss international lawyer and WJC Legal Advisor Paul Guggenheim and later by Gerhart Riegner, who initially served as Guggenheim's secretary.
+The WJC chose Paris as its headquarters with a liaison office to the League of Nations in Geneva, first headed by the Swiss international lawyer and WJC Legal Advisor Paul Guggenheim and later by Gerhart Riegner, who initially served as Guggenheim's secretary.